Pylons/pyramid/docs/authorintro.rst

 retained features I had become accustomed to when developing Zope applications was a more reasonable idea than continuing to use any Zope publisher or living with the limitations and unfamiliarities of a different framework.
-The result is what is now :mod:`pyramid`.
+The result is what is now :app:`Pyramid`.

-The Genesis of :mod:`pyramid`
+The Genesis of :app:`Pyramid`
 =============================

-What was :mod:`repoze.bfg` has become :mod:`pyramid` as the result of a coalition built between the :term:`Repoze` and :term:`Pylons` community throughout the year 2010.
+What was :mod:`repoze.bfg` has become :app:`Pyramid` as the result of a coalition built between the :term:`Repoze` and :term:`Pylons` community throughout the year 2010.
 By merging technology, we're able to reduce duplication of effort, and take advantage of more of each